Item Categories

 Waste Account

-The GL Account that will be debited upon entering a Waste Log.
+The GL Account that will be debited upon entering an item from this category on a waste log.

 Acceptable Variance %

-If no variance cap is desired, ensure to leave this field blank.
-If a '0' is entered, the system will recognize it as a 0% acceptable variance cap
+If no variance cap is desired, ensure, leave this field blank.
+If a 0 is entered, the system will recognize it as a 0% acceptable variance cap.
+Learn more about item category variance caps.

 Inventory Variance